 Home Health Care Services

-There are also many tangible and intangible benefits to partnering with a home healthcare agency.
-Read on for five of the most prominent ways a home health aide provided by a home care agency can help you and the older adult in your life.
+Partnering with a home healthcare agency has many tangible and intangible benefits.
+Read on for five of the most prominent ways a home health aide provided by a home care agency can help you and the older adult.

 5 Benefits of a Home Healthcare Agency

 Studies have shown that older adults working with home health aides have better outcomes than those residing in nursing homes or receiving no care.
 Additionally, wellness and quality of life are greater, medication efficacy is improved, and many illnesses are briefer with fewer complications.

 Managing medications can be confusing, even for younger adults.
 Dosages and schedules change, prescriptions can be challenging to maintain, and side effects difficult to track.

 A home health aide is a licensed/certified paraprofessional experienced and knowledgeable in medication management.
 They ensure that medications are current/unexpired, taken according to directions, and on schedule.

 It can be difficult for older adults to manage their diet and nutrition.
 Cooking can become daunting and potentially dangerous, and keeping healthy schedules is difficult for individuals of all ages.

 Home health aides may assist in grocery and cooking support.
 They also track habits, general health and wellness, and the impact of their client’s nutritional intake.

 When necessary, they will inform family members and their client’s Case Management team that additional support and monitoring may be beneficial, including a nutritionist or dietician in the support team.